casperious/casperious/README.md

 Welcome to my Github!

 ### About Me:-
-A well rounded computer scientist, with special interest in innovative healthcare solutions integrating AI/ML technologies. <br></br>
+A well rounded computer scientist, with special interest in innovative healthcare solutions integrating AI/ML and Mixed Reality technologies. <br></br>
 Experienced Mixed Reality Developer.
 Big fan of the outdoors.